FurkhanShaikh/SharedBox/README.md

 NB: This project was developed and tested on windows OS only.

 # Branch Update
-When a file is deleted from client directory, it is detected by that client's program.
-The client send invalidation notice to server and from server to other clients.
-The program then uses 2 Phase Commit for determination of whether the file should be deleted from all the clients or not.
-As of now the responses for the 2PC requests is generated randomly.
+When a file is updated in a client directory, it is detected by that client's program.
+The client sends updated filename to server and from server to other clients.
+The program then uploads(pushes) the updated file to remaining clients.

-The program uses [WatchDog](https://github.com/gorakhargosh/watchdog) package for detection of deleted file.
+The program uses [WatchDog](https://github.com/gorakhargosh/watchdog) package for detection of updated file.

 ## Getting Started